 Upgrading the knowledge skills and competence of those in employment, promoting flexible learning pathways through career guidance.
 To increase basic skills in small to medium sized enterprises and micro businesses.
 To increase the number of people with technical and job specific skills and Level 3 and above.

-CAREERS Local (Nottinghamshire County Council)
+CAREERS Local (lead Nottinghamshire County Council)

 The D2N2 Careers Local Enterprise Grants programme which provided grants for schools to trial innovative approaches to inspiring their young people to stay in education, training and employment, has now finished (May 2019).